Israeli Airstrike Demolishes AP, Al Jazeera Offices on Live TV

 An Israeli airstrike on Saturday demolished a Gaza City high-rise building that housed journalists from the Associated Press, Al Jazeera and other news outlets.

+About an hour before, a resident of the 12-story building received a call, purportedly from the Israeli military, warning of an impending attack but giving no explanation for why the building was being targeted.

-The Israeli military had given the building’s occupants a one-hour warning to evacuate, but had given no explanation for why they were being targeted.
-Several networks, including Al Jazeera, showed the building collapsing on live TV.
+Journalists described a mad scramble to collect equipment and evacuate the building.
+Several networks, including Al Jazeera, then showed the building collapsing on live TV.

+“I have been working here for 11 years.
+I have been covering many events from this building,” Al Jazeera reporter Safwat al-Kahlout said in an interview with his own outlet.
+“Now everything, in two seconds, just vanished.”

+It’s not clear if anyone was still in the building when it was razed.
+After receiving the warning, Al-Kahlout said he and colleagues “started to collect as much as they could, from the personal and equipment of the office, especially the cameras.”

 “And now bombs could fall on our office,” he wrote.
 “We ran down the stairs from the 11th floor and now looking at the building from afar, praying Israeli army would eventually retract.”